rrrrafal/homepage/README.md

   - BEM
   - CSS

-## How to changed background/hide photo
+## How to change the background and hide photo
 I used java script to change the background and hide photo.
 The JS-code looks like this:
 ``` javascript
 button.addEventListener("click", () => {